Open-EO/openeo-python-client/docs/batch_jobs.rst

 - you download the result assets (or use them in an other way)

+.. index:: batch job; create

 Create a batch job
 ===================

 In the openEO Python Client Library, if you have a (raster) data cube, you can easily create a batch job with the :py:meth:`DataCube.create_job() <openeo.rest.datacube.DataCube.create_job>` method.
-It's important to specify in what format the result should be stored, which can be done with an explicit :py:meth:`DataCube.save_result() <openeo.rest.datacube.DataCube.save_result>` call before creating the job:
+It's important to specify in what *format* the result should be stored, which can be done with an explicit :py:meth:`DataCube.save_result() <openeo.rest.datacube.DataCube.save_result>` call before creating the job:

 .. code-block:: python

     cube = connection.load_collection(...)
     ...
+    # Store raster data as GeoTIFF files
     cube = cube.save_result(format="GTiff")
     job = cube.create_job()

-or directly in :py:meth:`~openeo.rest.datacube.DataCube.create_job()`:
+or directly in :py:meth:`job.create_job() <openeo.rest.datacube.DataCube.create_job>`:

 .. code-block:: python